 Cars with internal combustion engine have several disadvantages such as air pollution, the greenhouse effect, using fossil fuels and much more [1].
 In order to deal with this problem, many countries and automotive companies in particular are competing to develop cars with electric engine.
 Indonesia is one of the countries that has contributed to the development of electric cars.
 It is known that Indonesia has national car with a combustion engine but, in 1998 Indonesia experienced a Monetary Crisis which forced the national car company to close [2].
-At this time, it seems too late to rebuild a national car with an internal combustion engine where other countries already have far more advanced technology but, this is the right time and opportunity to start building electric cars that has been successfully developed such as Tucuxi Electric Car, Gendhis Electric car, Selo Electric car, Evina Electric car and Hevina Electric car [3].
+At this time, it seems too late to rebuild a national car with an internal combustion engine where other countries already have far more advanced technology but, this is the right time and opportunity to start building electric cars because other countries are just starting to build it.
+There are some of the Indonesian electric cars that has been successfully developed such as Tucuxi Electric Car, Gendhis Electric car, Selo Electric car, Evina Electric car and Hevina Electric car [3].